matrix-org/go-neb/README.md

 *This service [requires a client](#configuring-clients) which has `Sync: true`.*

-This service will add the following command:
+This service will add the following command for [users who have associated their account with Github](#github-authentication):
 ```
 !github create owner/repo "Some title" "Some description"
 ```